jpspence/DDiMAPpublic/README.md

    --roa-size         | -r   Number of base pairs for a Region of Analysis    (default : 34)

 Frag Making Parameters
-   --ppm              | -p   Minimum level of reads to consider for DDiMAP    (default : 750ppm) | TODO: make this real ppm.
-   --frag-threshold   | -t   Minimum verified coverage required to be considered for frags (default : .01) --nv-threshold     | -n   Minimum non-verified coverage required to be considered for frags (default : .1)
+   --ppm              | -p   Minimum level of reads to consider for DDiMAP    (default : 0.00075) --frag-threshold   | -a   Minimum verified coverage required to be considered for frags (default : 0.01) --nv-threshold     | -n   Minimum non-verified coverage required to be considered for frags (default : 0.1)

 SNV Calling Parameters
-   --snv-verified     | -s   Minimum level of nucleotide variation in verified words to call an SNV (default : .03) --snv-total        | -l   Minimum level of nucleotide variation in total to call an SNV (default : .1)
+   --snv-verified     | -s   Minimum level of nucleotide variation in verified words to call an SNV (default : 0.003) --snv-total        | -l   Minimum level of nucleotide variation in total to call an SNV (default : 0.1)

 Output Parameters
-   --output           | -o   Directory to store output (default : ./output/ ) --dictionary-level | -d   Dictionary verbosity : 0 = fwd/rev counts | 1 = in/del data | 2 = frag mappings (default : 0)
+   --output           | -o   Directory to store output (default : ./output/) --dictionary-level | -d   Dictionary verbosity : 0 = fwd/rev counts | 1 = in/del data | 2 = frag mappings (default : 0)

+Testing Parameters
+   --test             | -t   Run the test suite

 Future Parameters (works in progress):
    --length-of-snv-ref| -l   Number of base pairs you'd like to see in SNV